vtrlx/lgi/docs/gtk.md

     window:show_all()

-Run `samples/console.lua`, paste example into entry view and enjoy.
+Run `samples/console.lua`, paste the example into its entry view and enjoy.
 The `samples/console.lua` example itself shows more complex usage of this pattern.

 ## Gtk.Builder

-Although Lua's declarative style for creating widget hierarchies (as presented in chapter discussing `Gtk.Container` extensions) is generally preferred to builder's XML authoring by hand, `Gtk.Builder` can still be useful when widget hierarchies are designed in some external tool like `glade`.
+Although Lua's declarative style for creating widget hierarchies is generally preferred to builder's XML authoring by hand, `Gtk.Builder` can still be useful when widget hierarchies are designed in some external tool like `glade`.

-Original `gtk_builder_add_from_file` and `gtk_builder_add_from_string`
+Normally, `gtk_builder_add_from_file` and `gtk_builder_add_from_string`
 return `guint` instead of `gboolean`, which would make direct usage from Lua awkward.
-Lgi overrides these methods to return `boolean` as the first return value, so that typical `assert(builder:add_from_file(filename))` can be used.
+LuaGObject overrides these methods to return `boolean` as the first return value, so that the construction `assert(builder:add_from_file(filename))` can be used.

 A new `objects` attribute provides direct access to loaded objects by